EOP-OMB/federal-program-inventory/website/_program/TC.047.md

 authorizations: []
 beneficiary_types: []
 categories:
-- Tax Expenditures - Agriculture
+- Tax Expenditures - Natural Resources and Environment
 cfda: TC.047
 fiscal_year: '2022'
 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system requires the taxpayer to capitalize costs associated with investment property.
-However, farmers may expense certain expenditures for feed and fertilizer, for soil and water conservation measures, and certain other capital improvements under current law.
+objective: The baseline tax system would not allow deductions in addition to normal depreciation allowances for particular investments in particular industries.
+Instead, it generally would seek to tax uniformly all returns from investment-like activities.
+  In contrast, under current law farmers can deduct up to 25 percent of their gross income for expenses incurred as a result of site and habitat improvement activities that will benefit endangered species on their farm land, in accordance with site specific management actions included in species recovery plans approved pursuant to the Endangered Species Act of 1973.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":30000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":30000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":40000000.0}]'
 outlays: null
 permalink: /program/TC.047.html
 popular_name: ''